srouse/contentful-readme-generator/README.md

 ### What Does NOT work as well

-__Rich Text.__ There is a markdown editor in Contentful, so rich text is a very round about way of getting back to markdown.
+__Rich Text.__ Avoid rich text in your Content Type.
+There is a markdown editor in Contentful, so rich text is a very round about way of getting back to markdown.

 ### Badges